-Best graduates, best architects, best team!
+Best summer work crew, best team!

 Daryl McLaughlin